Botulism: Things to Consider Avoiding

 Procedures and Therapies

-Certain physical or manual therapies can interact with muscles, nerves, or injection sites.
+Certain physical or manual therapies can interact with muscles, nerves, and/or injection sites.
 These include:

 Direct manipulation or massage of injection sites, AND of the full body